 Test Scores

-Your program might require additional test scores, too.
+Certain programs require test scores (like the GRE or TOEFL) for acceptance at LLU, and others may require additional test scores.
 You can check your program’s prerequisites using the program finder or the University Catalog.

 SAT and ACT scores are not required for any LLU programs.